Banana Blondies

 Storage instructions

-Leftovers: Store the blondies in an airtight container in the refrigerator for up to 2 weeks.
+To store: Store leftover blondies in an airtight container in the refrigerator for up to two weeks.

 Frequently asked questions